chijuiwu/eaglesense/README.md

 ## CURRENTLY WORKING ON

-Code refactor and machine learning pipeline.
+Refactor the source code and machine learning pipeline.

 ## CONTRIBUTING

-Contact chi-jui.wu.15 [at] ucl.ac.uk if you are interested in working on the following for *EagleSense*:
+Contact me via [email](mailto:chijui@chijuiwu.space) if you are interested in working on:

 - Machine learning (deep neural nets)
 - Interaction techniques (design and studies)

+Or if you have any question about this project.

-Feel free to also fork and hack.
+**Feel free to fork and hack.**

 ---